Some Republicans attack Georgia votes, provide no evidence

 Perdue also said Republicans are trying to make sure votes weren't cast by people who moved out of state, on behalf of those who have died, or by convicted felons who haven't completed probation or parole or paid all their fines.
 He presented no specific instances or evidence of wrongdoing, saying complaints still need to be investigated.

-“There’s a possibility this 10,000-vote deficit can be easily erased before the vote is certified and we move to a recount," Perdue said, saying the goal is to enter the recount “on more equal footing” and to be assertive about fighting for transparency during it.

-U.S. Rep. Doug Collins, who gave up his seat and then came up short in his attempt to beat Loeffler and reach the Senate runoff, was tapped Sunday to lead the recount team in Georgia, a campaign news release said.
+U.S. Rep. Doug Collins, who gave up his seat and then came up short in his attempt to beat Loeffler and reach the Senate runoff, was tapped Sunday to lead the recount team in Georgia.

-Collins said in the statement that the Trump campaign is “confident” the recounting group will “find evidence of improperly harvested ballots and other irregularities.”

 Associated Press writer Ben Nadler contributed to this report.